pedro-profile/pedro-profile/README.md

 <h2 align="center">What do I want | And what do I offer:</h2>
 I am looking to land 🚀 an "<b>Entry Level Front-end Web Development</b>" Role.

 <br>I am only interested in 100% Fully Remote Work.
-That i can do anywhere in the world I am located.
+That I can do anywhere in the world I am located.

 I am currently on the process of building an application using <b>PHP, HTML, CSS and JavaScript</b>.
 <br>The URL is going to be <a href="#"> here </a> once ready.

 This way, if there is interest on my skills, and you wish to hire my services, you can judge my knowledge level.
 <br>And we discuss technical aspects directly.
-As proof i've done it myself.
+As proof I've done it myself.

 I made this video 🎥  https://youtu.be/xBdfI6vz1Lw  for another company, as a summary of my Professional Experiences.